ebuchman/blog/content/posts/uoa-origins.md

     According to this theory, each shape represented a different good (e.g. grain, oil, etc.) - if I lent you some grain, I'd keep an object in the shape that meant "grain" to account for the debt, and I'd destroy the object when you pay the grain back.
-During the late Calcolthic, the shapes begin to be found in clay "envelopes" which presumably represent a collection of debts Ultimately the shapes come to be stamped into the surface of the clay, which according to Mattessich (1994) represent an early form of double entry accounting.
+During the late Neolithic, the shapes begin to be found in clay "envelopes" which presumably represent a collection of debts.
+    Ultimately the shapes come to be stamped directly into the surface of the clay before being deposited in the envelope, which according to Mattessich (1994) represents an early form of double entry accounting.
-    This appears to be the origin of Cuneiform writing in Mesopotamia.
-Not long after, by around 3300 BC, the objects are discarded with and debts are accounted for by marks etched directly into Cuneiform.
+    This appears to be the origin of cuneiform writing in Mesopotamia.
+Not long after, by around 3300 BC, the objects are discarded with and debts are accounted for by marks etched directly into clay tablets.
 Writing had been born.

 [^uoa-standardization]: We first find reference to shekels in Sumerian city states of the late 4th/early 3rd millennium.
     By the mid-3rd millennium, Sargon of Akkad ruled over the world's first empire and standardized the measurement system across city states,